 Often referred to as Cottagecore’s cool, older sister, goblincore is a grungy aesthetic based around the notion of appreciating the ugly aspects of nature.
 While cottagecore décor schemes will see lots of pretty florals, botanical touches and vintage pastel shades, a typical goblincore look will have an edgier woodland feel – think earth tones, mossy shades, snails and mushrooms.

 Sometimes referred to as modern folk style, a goblincore scheme has a naturally eclectic look, so it’s ideal for rough-and-tumble homes where you don’t want things to look too perfect.
+See our guide to cluttercore for more ideas about embracing organised chaos!

 The key to creating this look is to combine a selection of highly detailed, intricate prints in differing scales but similar colours.
 Olive, earth and moss colours work particularly well, and look out for trailing or tangled leaf motifs.